aquarist-labs/aquarium/src/gravel/cephadm/README.md

 ========

 Here lies (or should lie) a symlink to upstream's cephadm.
-This symlink, `cephadm.py` should be pointing to `ceph.git/src/cephadm/cephadm`.
+This symlink, `cephadm.bin` should be pointing to `ceph.git/src/cephadm/cephadm`.
 This ceph repository should be living in the root of this project's repository, initialized as a submodule.
 The version should be fixed.